jupica/Assessment-1--Research-Repository_20220891/Contemplate.md

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
     I have 5 tabs open, all of which are study related.

+### What is Python used for?
+    Python is often used for creating websites and software, and for data analysis.

 ### What is an IDE?
     An integrated development environment.
 It is software for developing applications, and combines multiple develover tools into one GUI.